-- Synthesize the roles of the nurse educator for persons in academic communities or health care organizations. - Facilitate, assess, and evaluate learning by developing, managing, and delivering instruction and curricula about nursing knowledge, skill, and attitude. - Develop, manage, and implement strategies to address the environmental influences of culture, economics, ethics, law, policy, politics, society, and technology on teaching and learning. - 4.
-Engage in the processes of scholarship, critical thinking, communication, change, and lifelong learning. - 5.
-Serve the academy or organization, the profession, and the community.
+- 1. Synthesize the roles of the nurse educator in academic communities and/or health care organizations. - 2.
+Facilitate and evaluate learner achievement of cognitive, affective, and psychomotor outcomes in diverse settings. - 3.
+Design curricula and create program outcomes that reflect the dynamic health environment. - Develop and implement strategies to address the environmental influences of culture, economics, ethics, law, policy, politics, society, and technology on teaching and learning. - Integrate the processes of scholarship, critical thinking, communication, change, and lifelong learning into the nurse educator role. - 6.
+Contribute to the academic community or health care organization, profession, and community as an innovative nurse educator.